22 Long Rectangular Living Room Layout Ideas For 2026

 Corner Focus Layout

-You can fix the balance problem in a long living room quickly by placing two chairs side by side instead of adding another sofa.
+You can fix the balance problem in a long living room quickly by placing two chairs [Check on Amazon] side by side instead of adding another sofa.

 You an face them toward the main seating pulls the layout inward and shortens the visual length.